themaximalist/thinkabletype/README.md

 ## Projects

-`LLM.js` is currently used in the following projects:
+HyperType is currently used in the following projects:

 -   [HyperTyper](https://hypertyper.com)